quicwg/base-drafts/draft-ietf-quic-transport.md

 active path using a PATH_CHALLENGE frame.
 This induces the sending of new packets on that path.
-If the path is no longer viable, the validation attempt will time out and fail; if the path is viable, but no longer desired, the validation will succeed, but only results in a probing packet being sent on the path.
+If the path is no longer viable, the validation attempt will time out and fail; if the path is viable, but no longer desired, the validation will succeed, but only results in probing packets being sent on the path.

 An endpoint that receives a PATH_CHALLENGE on an active path SHOULD send a non-probing packet in response.
 If the non-probing packet arrives before any copy made by an attacker, this results in the connection being migrated back to the original path.
-Any subsequent migration to another path resets this entire process.
+Any subsequent migration to another path restarts this entire process.

 This defense is imperfect, but this is not considered a serious problem.
 If the path via the attack is reliably faster than the original path despite multiple